What

 Triumphal Arch

-This triumphal arch was built in 1765 to mark the wedding of Archduke Leopold and the Spanish Princess Maria Ludovica.
-The north side of the arch is decorated with mourning motifs for the groom's father, Emperor Franz I, who died shortly afterwards, while the south side shows cheerful motifs to celebrate the wedding.
-The view through the triumphal arch to the Bergisel ski jump is an iconic motif.
+The Triumphal Arch was built in 1765 to celebrate the wedding of Archduke Leopold to the Spanish Princess Maria Ludovica.
+Its unique feature: While the south side depicts the festivities, the north side is decorated with mourning motifs, as Emperor Franz I, the groom's father, died shortly after the wedding.
+Thus, the structure symbolizes both joy and sorrow.
+The view through the arch up to the Bergisel ski jump is one of Innsbruck's most famous cityscapes.

 Innsbruck Court Garden